Tomorrow (Sean Kingston album)

-Tomorrow is the second studio album by Jamaican-American singer Sean Kingston.
-The album was released on September 7, 2009.
-Despite "Fire Burning" being a huge summer hit in 2009, the album only peaked at #37 on the U.S. Billboard 200 albums chart with only 13,000 copies sold in the first week of release.
-It dropped out of the top 40 the next week, falling 50 spots to #87.
+Tomorrow is the second studio album by American singer Sean Kingston.
+The album was released on September 22, 2009.
+Led by the single "Fire Burning", the album peaked at number 37 on the U.S. Billboard 200 albums chart with 13,000 copies sold in the first week of release.
+The next week it fell to number 87.

 Background and composition

+The majority of the album was produced by J.R.
+Rotem, while also featuring productions from Detail, RedOne, Emanuel Kiriakou, DJ Frank E and others.
+Kingston worked with various songwriters on Tomorrow, including then-unknown American singer Bruno Mars, who co-wrote five tracks, Philip Lawrence, Diane Warren and Somali-Canadian rapper K'naan.